"The Compact's legitimacy comes from its principles and its power comes from the actors it brings together.

 The role of each entity in the governance framework is as follows:

-The Leaders Summit is a triennial (next to be held in 2013) gathering of the top executives of all Global Compact participants and other stakeholders.
-As the largest gathering of its kind, the Leaders Summit represents a unique opportunity for Global Compact participants to discuss the Global Compact and corporate citizenship at the highest level, and to produce strategic recommendations and action imperatives related to the future evolution of the initiative.
+The Leaders Summit is a triennial (next to be held in 2013) gathering of the top executives of all United Nations Global Compact participants and other stakeholders.
+As the largest gathering of its kind, the Leaders Summit represents a unique opportunity for UN Global Compact participants to discuss the project and corporate citizenship at the highest level, and to produce strategic recommendations and action imperatives related to the future evolution of the initiative.

-Local Networks are groups of participants that come together to advance the Global Compact and its principles within a particular country or geographic region.
-They perform increasingly important roles in rooting the Global Compact within different national, cultural and linguistic contexts, and also in helping to manage the organizational consequences of rapid expansion.
+Local Networks are groups of participants that come together to advance the United Nations Global Compact and its principles within a particular country or geographic region.
+They perform increasingly important roles in rooting the UN Global Compact within different national, cultural and linguistic contexts, and also in helping to manage the organizational consequences of the project's rapid expansion.
 Their role is to facilitate the progress of companies (both local firms and subsidiaries of foreign corporations) engaged in the Compact with respect to implementation of the ten principles, while also creating opportunities for multi-stakeholder engagement and collective action.
-There are currently more than 80 Local Networks around the world.
+There are currently more than 65 Local Networks around the world.

 Annual Local Networks Forum

-The Global Compact Office is funded by voluntary contributions from Governments to a UN Trust Fund.
+The UN Global Compact Office is funded by voluntary contributions from Governments to a UN Trust Fund.
 Contributions from any Government are welcome.
 Current Donors are: China, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
-The Donor Group meets twice annually at capital level to review progress made and ensure the effective and efficient use of the contributions that Donor Governments have provided to the Global Compact Trust Fund.
+The Donor Group meets twice annually to provide strategic inputs about the iniziative coordination, monitor the progress and evaluate the effective and efficient use of the contributions that Donor Governments have made to the UN Global Compact Trust Fund.
 The Terms of Reference for the Donor Group can be downloaded here

 .
-Donors and other interested Governments are also welcome to participate in a Friends Group that meets more frequently in New York to be kept informed of developments in the initiative.
+Donors and other interested Governments meet periodically in New York to share updates on the initiative.